88mphapp/docs/docs/mph.md

 MPH token address: 0x8888801af4d980682e47f1a9036e589479e835c5

+# Total supply
+The MPH total supply depends on TVL's growth.
+Currently, 88mph incentivizes the lenders to deposit their funds in the [fixed-rate APY pools](https://88mph.app/deposits) by rewarding them with new MPH distributed according to an [issuance rate](https://88mph.app/docs/mph/#issuance-rate-multiplier).
+The upcoming governance will be in charge to monitor the protocol's parameters and decide from where the MPH rewards come from (new issuance and/or [governance treasury](https://88mph.app/docs/mph/#governance-treasury)).
+So it's up to the MPH holders to decide how to stimulate TVL growth, and by doing so, generate more revenues for [MPH stakers](https://88mph.app/docs/mph/#mph-staking-rewards-revenues-sharing), without diluting too much early adopters.

+Therefore, you can conclude that there isn't a maximum supply but the total supply is in the hand of the MPH holders.

+You should also note that the MPH [circulating supply](https://academy.binance.com/en/glossary/circulating-supply) is a more accurate metric to access the current value of the protocol.
+The reason behind this statement is that the majority of the MPH distributed to lenders must be paid back when the lenders withdraw their principal.
+They are then sent to the [governance treasury](https://88mph.app/docs/mph/#governance-treasury).
+In other words, a big percentage of the MPH supply will end up in the governance treasury at any point in the future, excluding this supply from the open market and the [MPH staking](https://88mph.app/docs/mph/#mph-staking-rewards-revenues-sharing) system.
+More about the benefits of such design could be found on [Placeholder.vc](https://www.placeholder.vc/blog/2020/9/17/stop-burning-tokens-buyback-and-make-instead).

 ## Depositor rewards

 When a user makes a deposit in an 88mph pool, they will receive newly-minted MPH tokens proportional to \(depositAmount \times depositPeriod\), which will be continuously vested over 7 days.
 They can then stake this MPH in the MPH rewards pool to earn their share of protocol fees and yield-farming rewards.
 When the deposit is mature and the user wants to withdraw it, they will have to pay back a proportion of the MPH reward (currently 90%).
 These MPH tokens will be sent to the 88mph governance treasury, where MPH holders can vote on how to spend them.